-1 My God, is any hour so sweet,
+- 1 Mr God, is any hour so sweet,

-- From blush of morn to evening star,
+From blush of morn to evening star,

-As that which calls me to Thy feet,
+As that which calls me to thy feet,

 The hour of prayer?

 - 2 Blest is that tranquil hour of morn, And blest that hour of solemn eve, When, on the wings of prayer up-borne, The world I leave.

-- 3 Then is my strength by Thee renewed;
+- 3 Then is my strength by thee renewed;

-Then are my sins by Thee forgiven;
+Then are my sins by thee forgiven;

-Then dost Thou cheer my longing soul
+Then dost thou cheer my lenging soul

 With hopes of heaven.

 - 4 No words can tell what sweet relief

 There for my every want I find;

 What strength for warfare, balm for grief,

 What peace of mind.

+Social Worship.

-- 291 Social Worship. - 1 May He, by whose kind care me meet, Send His good Spirit from above; Make our communications sweet, And cause our hearts to burn with love. - 2 Forgotten be each earthly theme, When Christians see each other thus; We only wish to speak of Him Who lived, and died, and reigns, for us
+1 May he, by whose kind care we meet, Send his good Spirit from above; Make our communications sweet, And cause our hearts to burn with love.

+- 2 Forgotten be each earthly theme, When Christians see each other thus; We only wish to speak of him Who lived, and died, and reigns, for us.

-- 3 We'll talk of all He did and said, And suffered for us here below; The path He marked for us to tread, And what He's doing for us now.
+- 3 We'll talk of all he did and said, And suffered for us here below; The path he marked for us to tread, And what he's doing for us now.

 - 4 Thus, as the moments pass away,

 We'll love, and wonder, and adore;

 And hasten on the glorious day,

-When we shall meet to part no more.
+When we shall meet-to part no more.